ntibreymaximus/adakings_backend/README.md

 ### Admin Interface

 Access the Django admin interface at `http://127.0.0.1:8000/admin/` using the superuser credentials created during setup.

+### Payment Processing

+The system supports two payment methods:

+1. **Cash Payments**: For in-person transactions
+2. **Mobile Money**: Integrated with Paystack for secure mobile payments

+To process mobile payments:
+1. Select "Mobile Money" as the payment method when finalizing an order
+2. Enter the customer's phone number in the specified format
+3. The system will redirect to Paystack's payment interface
+4. Payment status will be automatically updated upon completion

+For testing, use Paystack's test cards and credentials from their [documentation](https://paystack.com/docs/payments/test-payments/).

 ### Development Workflow